- Extended Learning Home

 - Resume/curriculum vitae

-- Three letters of recommendation from the applicant's school principal or other individuals able to comment on the individual's potential as a leader.
+- Three letters of recommendation from individuals able to comment on the applicant's potential as a leader

 Note: Returning ISU students must apply for re-admission if they have not attended ISU for more than two calendar years.